And all too often, that post-launch work gets done ... for free.

 For example, instead of charging $5,000 for a project, set up a payment plan for $600/mo for 12 months.
 Now you not only have recurring revenue (which will come in handy during slow months), but you’ve also raised your rate by $2,200—all while making it easier for your client to get the project started.

 Sometimes, creating opportunities isn’t about establishing a contract.
 It’s about you taking the initiative to remind clients that you’re always available for ongoing work.

-Remember: No one’s better suited to update, revamp, or redesign a website than the designer/developer who created it.
+And no one’s better suited to update, revamp, or redesign a website than the designer/developer who created it.
 In other words: you.

-Never forget that, just because a project ends, doesn’t mean that it’s done for good.
+Just because a project ends, doesn’t mean that it’s done for good.
 Find ways to keep it going in a way that doesn’t become a chore, but an ongoing source of opportunity and revenue.

 Have you tried any of these methods, or do you have some of your own?
 We'd love to hear them!